zvanderbosch/phot2lc/docs/source/quickstart.rst

   -c --codes     Print a list of available telescope codes -t --telescope Code name for telescope used
-  -s --source    Code name for photometry program used -i --image     Name of specific image instead of list -o --object    Name of object matching stars.dat entry -b --barycorr  If invoked, do NOT perform barycentric corrections.
+  -s --source    Code name for photometry program used -p --photname  Base filename for photometry output files -i --image     Name of specific image instead of list -o --object    Name of object matching stars.dat entry -b --barycorr  If invoked, do NOT perform barycentric corrections

-If these command line options are used, they will override the defaults that are set within the config.dat file by the photconfig program.
+If these command line arguments are used, they will *override the defaults* that are set within the config.dat file by the photconfig program.

 Input Files